-HSEMD submitted a joint preliminary damage assessment (JPDA) request to the Small Business Administration on June 2, 2023 and the JPDA commenced on June 5, 2023.
+HSEMD submitted a joint preliminary damage assessment (JPDA) request to the Small Business Administration on June 2, 2023, and the JPDA commenced on June 5, 2023.
+On June 8, 2023, SBA issued an Administrative Declaration, authorizing physical damage loans and economic injury (EIDL) loans.

-The Scott County Emergency Management Agency, in conjunction with the City of Davenport and a Type II incident management team provided through, Mutual Aid Box Alarm System, are coordinating the on-scene response activities with local government first responder agencies.
+The Scott County Emergency Management Agency, in conjunction with the City of Davenport and a Type II incident management team provided through Mutual Aid Box Alarm System, are coordinating the on-scene response activities with local government first responder agencies.

-The Salvation Army is assisting with in-kind donation operations and feeding operations at the shelter and for first responders, providing meals four times a day.
+The Salvation Army assisted with in-kind donation operations and feeding operations at the shelter and for first responders, providing meals four times a day.

-HyVee, Inc. is assisting with feeding operations and provided a semi-trailer load of water and Gatorade for first responders.
+HyVee, Inc. assisted with feeding operations and provided a semi-trailer load of water and Gatorade for first responders.

-The American Red Cross established a family reunification center as well as a shelter.
-The shelter remains operational housing residents.
+The American Red Cross established a family reunification center as well as a shelter to house residents.
 The American Red Cross, along with community and government partners, hosted a multi-agency resource center (MARC) on June 3, 2023, with 28 agencies providing residents access to services and information to aid in the recovery process.
+Agencies represented included:

-Agencies represented include the Iowa Department of Transportation: Motor Vehicle Division to assist with identification documentation and driver's licenses, the Iowa Division of Insurance to provide assistance with insurance questions (renter and personal), the U.S. Department of Veterans Affairs to provide direct services to veterans impacted by the disaster to include housing, cash benefits and medical assistance, the City of Davenport to provide direct cash/rental assistance, the United States Postal Service to provide held mail and change of address forms, the Community Action of Eastern Iowa to provide assistance with the State Individual Assistance Program and Disaster Case Management, the Salvation Army to provide donations, the American Red Cross to provide shelter, rental assistance and cash assistance, the Quad Cities Open Network to provide cash vouchers, cell phones and financial literacy assistance, SAL Child Care Connection to provide assistance with childcare services, Humility of Mary to provide housing assistance and relocation assistance, Iowa Legal Aid to provide assistance with insurance, identification documentation, legal assistance and advice, Community Health Care to provide assistance with health services to include medical and dental, Project Now to provide rental assistance and coordination with MidAmerican Energy to pay off residents' utility accounts, Vera French to provide mental health services and trauma counseling, and the River Bend Food Bank to provide Supplemental Nutrition Assistance Program assistance.
+the Iowa Department of Transportation Motor Vehicle Division to assist with identification documentation and driver's licenses; the Iowa Division of Insurance to provide assistance with insurance questions (renter and personal); the U.S. Department of Veterans Affairs to provide direct services to veterans impacted by the disaster to include housing, cash benefits and medical assistance; the City of Davenport to provide direct cash/rental assistance; the United States Postal Service to provide hold mail and change-of address forms; the Community Action of Eastern Iowa to provide assistance with the State Individual Assistance Program and Disaster Case Management Program; the Salvation Army to provide donations; the American Red Cross to provide shelter, rental assistance, and cash assistance; the Quad Cities Open Network to provide cash vouchers, cell phones and financial literacy assistance; SAL Child Care Connection to provide assistance with childcare services; Humility of Mary to provide housing assistance and relocation assistance; Iowa Legal Aid to provide assistance with insurance, identification documentation, and legal assistance and advice; Community Health Care to provide assistance with health services to include medical and dental; Project Now to provide rental assistance and coordination with MidAmerican Energy to pay off residents' utility accounts; Vera French to provide mental health services and trauma counseling; and the River Bend Food Bank to provide Supplemental Nutrition Assistance Program assistance.